glennmatlin/FIFE_manuscript/wopr/main.typ

 interventions (system prompts, few‑shot ICL, adapters) with simple baselines.
 Encourage artifact release (transcripts, code, minimal configs) to enable replication across venues.
 == Final Thoughts
-LLMs are reshaping how language‑centric wargames can be designed and studied, but progress depends on clarity about roles, formats, and evaluation.
+LMs are reshaping how language‑centric wargames can be designed and studied, but progress depends on clarity about roles, formats, and evaluation.
 A discussion‑style synthesis helps the community converge on practical choices that preserve the strengths of human‑facilitated play while making careful use of automation.
 We hope the references and patterns here accelerate